oseiler2/CO2Monitor/README.md

 # Calibration

 CO2 sensors need to be regularly calibrated to provide reliable measurements.
 The used sensors support auto-calibration and that is enabled in the firmware.
 It works by looking over measurements over a period and calibrating the lowest value against 420ppm (configurable in the firmware).
 This is based on the assumption that the monitor 'sees' clean outside air about once a week.
 If that cannot be achieved the firmware also allows for a forced calibration against a given value.
 Please also make sure to set the altitude setting according to the monitor location.
-For details please check the sensors' datasheets.
+For details please check the sensor's datasheets.

 # Hardware